Hengameh Mofid: Expanding career

-Eventually, after becoming a mother, Hengameh leaves kanoon group – that really was not active for so long - and continue her career as voice actress in 4 story records under the "Chehel Tooti" records contract and also recorded a children's favorite nursery songs album" Little Songs" that still is the no.1 in children music records in Iran- with the same company.
+Eventually, after the revolution and due to the restrictions against women, Hengameh leaves kanoon – that really was not active for so long - and continue her career as voice actress in 4 story records under the "Chehel Tooti" records contract and also recorded a children's favorite nursery songs album" Little Songs" that still is the no.1 in children music records in Iran- with the same company.

-She also began a new career as a teacher in kindergarten and elementary schools that leads to establishing a private kindergarten with her husband and was the headmistress there for 5 years.
+She also began a new career as a teacher in kindergarten and elementary schools that leads to establishing a private kindergarten with her husband and her twin brother, Houman, and was the headmistress there for 5 years.

 Since 1983, she had a continuous collaboration with children department of IRIB (Islamic Republic of Iran Broadcasting) in many fields such as: writing, acting, directing, song writing and composing.
 She said that working for children as a teacher, help her to stay connected to their fantasy world.
 Her special talent in thinking as a child and a grownup in the same time, make her one of the successful writers for children.
 Hengameh created some lovable characters that are still in 3 generation's mind, their funny way of talking (usually with her own voice), their simple yet clever conversations and the big lesson they taught without being too preachy.

-According to herself "Story telling is one of the oldest, most common and most effective forms of art.
+According to herself "Storytelling is one of the oldest, most common and most effective forms of art.
 Everyone knows how a good story can make quarrelsome children forget their quarrel and get them together."

-"Story telling is a direct connection between children and grownups, and it can be as simple and friendly as a good conversation."
+And also "Storytelling is a direct connection between children and grownups, and it can be as simple and friendly as a good conversation."

-At the year 1988, she continued her study after the Cultural Revolution and graduated from University of Tehran in Dramatic Literature.
+Following the 1979 Revolution and the subsequent closure of universities under the pretext of the Cultural Revolution, all universities were shut down for cleansing, and Hengameh Mofid was unable to attend university and complete her studies for nearly ten years.
+Ultimately, she completed her education at the University of Tehran, graduating in Dramatic Literature in 1988.

 Since 2000, along with other activities, Hengameh Mofid has a continuous collaboration with art universities as theater, music and play writing tutor.

 She also works with several amateur theater groups as voice and acting instructor.